w3c/wai-curricula/content/designer/interaction-design.md

 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope
 * define methods to disable device and user motion to prevent accidental actuation
 * define alternatives for complex gestures, including swiping, pinching, and drawing shapes
-* identify related requirements for developers to code interactions for components, including through mouse, keyboard, touch, and voice
+* identify related requirements for developers to code interactions, including through mouse, keyboard, touch, and voice

 {% include excol.html type="all" %}